abhiksark/ArrPy/benchmarks/README.md

 **Required:**
 - `numpy` - for comparison baseline
-- `arrypy` - the package being benchmarked
+- `arrpy` - the package being benchmarked

 **Optional:**
 - `matplotlib` - for generating scalability plots (only in scalability_test.py)